Welcome to the International Association of Machinist and Aerospace Workers (IAMAW); District Lodge 141; and your Local Lodge 1886!

 - In addition, a list of Union Shop Stewards for both above- and below-the-wing may be found by clicking on the “Member Services” tab.
 (Should the occasion arise, do not, under any circumstances, meet with management without a Union steward; a steward will ensure that management is adhering to your contract.)

-- All union contracts are located under the “Current Contracts” tab should you need to reference work rules, pay guidelines, holiday and DAT information, benefit information or any other concerns/questions you have about your contract.
+- All union contracts are located under the “Current Contracts” tab should you need to reference work rules, pay guidelines, holiday and DAT information, benefit information or any other concerns/questions you may have.

 A labor or trade union is an organization of workers dedicated to protecting members’ interests and improving wages, hours and working conditions for all. (https://www.unionplus.org)